Start with the checklist before the first season gets too big.

 Delay the extras

-If it mostly improves the fantasy version of the project, it probably has not earned its place yet.
+If it mostly improves the imagined version of the project, it probably has not earned its place yet.

 Best first buys